Original Douay-Rheims 1582–1610 First English Vulgate Translation

 26 All malice is short to the malice of a woman, the lot of sinners fall upon her.

-27 As the going up a gravely way in the feet of the aged, so a woman full of tongue to a quiet man.
+27 As the going up a gravelly way in the feet of the aged, so a woman full of tongue to a quiet man.

-27 As the going up a gravely way in the feet of the aged, so a woman full of tongue to a quiet man.
+27 As the climbing of a sandy way is to the feet of the aged, so is a wife full of tongue to a quiet man.

 28 Look not upon a woman's beauty, and desire not a woman for beauty.